When people think of PR, it conjures up images of having to phone a journalist and pitch a story down the line. Scary for some of you, I know!

 But the reality is, PR is so much more than that – especially with all the digital PR opportunities available to entrepreneurs like us.

 Like traditional PR, it’s still about influencing, building community, storytelling and reputation management – without having to spend a cent on advertising.

-During the launch of your signature program or the building of your social media sales funnel, digital PR can play a key role in ensuring each is a success.
+During your launch or building your social media sales funnel, digital PR can play a key role in ensuring success.